paranext/usfm-tools/README.md

 Generate the marker type map by placing the USX RelaxNG Schema file [`usx.rng`](https://github.com/usfm-bible/tcdocs/blob/main/grammar/usx.rng) in the root of this repo and running `npm run generate-markers-map -- --schema usx.rng --version <schema-version>`.

-This script reads the USX RelaxNG Schema file [`usx.rng`](https://github.com/usfm-bible/tcdocs/blob/main/grammar/usx.rng) and generates a JSON file `markers.json` that contains the marker type for each USFM marker name. `markers.json` will contain an object with information about the generated file and a `markers` property whose value is a map object whose keys are the marker names and whose values are objects containing the marker type:
+This script reads the USX RelaxNG Schema file [`usx.rng`](https://github.com/usfm-bible/tcdocs/blob/main/grammar/usx.rng) and generates a JSON file `markers.json` that contains various information for each USFM marker name. `markers.json` will contain an object with information about the generated file and a `markers` property whose value is a map object whose keys are the marker names and whose values are objects containing information about the marker such as the marker type and the marker's default attribute (where applicable):

 ```json
 {